 Want to get the most out of this course and others this semester?
 Visit UNC’s Learning Center at http://learningcenter.unc.edu.
 Their free, popular programs will help you optimize your academic performance: academic coaching, peer tutoring, STEM support, ADHD/LD services, workshops and study camps, and tips and tools.

 Request a Learning Center workshop or class visit.

-Learning Center staff, students, and coaches are available for workshops on a topic like time management as well as class visits to provide an overview of our services.
+Learning Center staff and coaches are available for workshops on topics like time management as well as class visits to provide an overview of our services.
 You can make those requests by completing a form here: https://learningcenter.unc.edu/register-for-classes/learning-center-program-request-form/

 Assign or link to Learning Center Tips & Tools.

 Faculty members around the country use Learning Center materials as teaching tools.

 If you point students to the Learning Center webpages to find these resources, students may take further advantage of coaching and tutoring opportunities available to them.

 Academic coaching is a collaborative form of student support where students work with their coach to set and achieve academic goals.
 Students commonly use academic coaching to work on time management and study habits and strategies.
 Academic coaching is particularly helpful as students adjust to academic life at Carolina, transition into courses in their major, and as they prepare for next steps when they look toward graduation.
 We have academic coaches who are generalists as well as STEM specialists and ADHD/LD specialists.
 Check out our FAQ explaining academic coaching in much greater detail here: https://learningcenter.unc.edu/academic-coaching-faq/

 “How much help can an undergraduate student get from the Learning Center?”